 The au gratin topping should be golden brown, which can be achieved by baking or by placing the dish under a broiler.
 It's a versatile topper that's an easy way to add flavor and of course, more cheese, to numerous dishes.

-Gruyère is a good choice for this dish or a combination of Gruyere and Parmesan.
-It helps to season each layer as you build it, and press down the layers before adding the next one.
-Finally, top with cheese and seasoned bread crumbs and bake.
+Gruyère is a good choice for an au gratin dish, or a combination of Gruyere and Parmesan.
+It helps to season each layer of a gratin like a casserole or lasagna as you build it, and press down the layers before adding the next one.

 Vegetables such as cauliflower, green beans, eggplant or tomatoes can be prepared au gratin.
 Unlike with potatoes, some vegetable gratins involve cooking the vegetables partially and then baking them in a dish with the gratin topping.